ytechie/Appointment-Slots/readme.md

 ### Setup

 Set the environment variable `ICAL_PATH`, or set up a .env file.
-See .evn.example for syntax.
+See .env.example for syntax.